-Crochet your very own super scarf today with these 9 options in The Best Super Scarf Crochet Patterns
+Crochet your very own super scarf today with these 9 options in 9 Best Super Scarf Crochet Patterns

 Wrap yourself up in any one of these cozy crochet cowl patterns that do not have a beginning and end.
 Like infinity scarves, they are circular and can be easily wrapped around your neck to create a beautiful draped neckline.
 Unlike infinity scarves, though, they are usually shorter and make a circle with a smaller circumference.
 It all depends on the look you are hoping to achieve.

-For a more detailed tutorial of the blocking process, be sure to read How to Block Crochet Patterns.
+For a more detailed tutorial of the blocking process and to download this handy blocking infographic, be sure to read How to Block Crochet.

 Do you like scarves, cowls or infinity scarves best?